 - Approving and monitoring major capital expenditure, capital management, business development opportunities, acquisitions, divestitures and other corporate transactions, including the issue of securities of the Company; - Approving all accounting policies, financial reports and material external communications by the Company; - Oversight of the Company's corporate governance policies, procedures and frameworks; and - Establishing the powers delegated to the Chief Executive Officer and Senior Executives and setting and reviewing the delegations of powers and authority to assist in defining the interface between Board and Management.

 BOARD AND COMMITTEE COMPOSITION

 The Board currently has five Directors comprising four Non-Executive Directors and the Executive Managing Director.
-Three of the Non-Executive Directors including the Chairman are Independent Directors.
-One Non Executive Director is not an independent Director.
+All the Non-Executive Directors, including the Chairman, are Independent Directors.